Skip to main content

 What is the best toolbox talk software for UK builders?

 The best toolbox talk software for UK builders generates job-specific content, records attendance digitally, and exports audit-ready evidence aligned with CDM 2015.
-The Site Book does all three with flat-rate pricing designed for small contractors rather than enterprise H&S teams — £30 per month annual or £39 rolling, with unlimited projects and unlimited talks.
+The Site Book does all three with flat-rate pricing: Pro is £39 on monthly billing or £360 paid annually, equivalent to £30/month, with unlimited projects and unlimited talks.

 Can I record toolbox talk attendance digitally?